0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/vpn-server.md

 1. Set the ID of the EFS drive.
 1. Set the ID of the Elastic IP.
 1. Set the DNS name that you will use to map the public instance IP.
-This will be used in the OpenVPN profile file.
+This will be used in the VPN profile file.
 1. Set if you want partial or all traffic going thorugh the VPN.
 1. Set the Private VPN server IP.
 1. Set the network mask for the IP.